ibm-cloud-docs/databases-for-postgresql/changing-config.md

 {:pre: .pre}
 {:tip: .tip}

-# Changing the Database Configuration
+# Changing the PostgreSQL Configuration
 {: #changing-configuration}

 {{site.data.keyword.databases-for-postgresql_full}} allows you to change some of the PosgreSQL configuration settings so you can tune your PostgreSQL databases to your use-case.